 How do you become a Trails Forever volunteer?

-Please read over all of the information below thoroughly before applying as a Trails Forever volunteer.
+Please read the information below thoroughly before applying as a Trails Forever volunteer.
 If you are interested in volunteering with Trails Forever, you may contact:

 Adam Monroe, NPS Trails and Facilities Volunteer Coordinator